|

 those which multiply by rhizomes.
 Naturalizing

-plants are usually the same as those used to add unity
+plants are often the same as those used to add unity

 and continuity to a landscape garden. |